Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 > Saying this, a counter to this argument would be to reference the short lived and now deprecated [Microsoft Silverlight](https://www.microsoft.com/silverlight/).
 I think in this case though, that had more to do with web trends and the rise of mobile devices - Unless all device manufacturers are planning on getting together and adopting the same codebase for their native applications I don't think cross platform frameworks will be redundant any time soon!

 Xamarin appeals to me for a number of reasons; for one, Xamarin compiles to a native application so performance is not hindered as with other frameworks already mentioned.
 Xamarin is written in C# which is a very robust and very mature language.
 At Antiblanks we have adopted a Linux, Apache, MySQL & PHP (LAMP) stack for our low budget web projects and we reserve .NET as our preferred framework for enterprise builds.
-With this in mind, I see C# very much as an enterprise language, it's very robust and it doesn't have many limitations.
+With this in mind, I see C# as an enterprise language, it's very robust and it doesn't have many limitations.
 I am also well versed in C#, having written the language on and off for about seven years.
 There is also the inherent bonus of being able to use Microsoft's Visual Studio IDE which is a premium full featured IDE, and one of the best available on the market.

 > A quick Google search for 'What is the best IDE' will return a number of results, most, if not all of which, feature Microsoft's Visual Studio at the very top of their recommendations.